valbona1992/EmployeeTracker-/README.md

 Use the MySQL NPM package to connect to your MySQL database: `npm install --save mysql2`.

+Use CML tools for artistic logo: `npm install asciiart-logo`.

+Use a dotenv npm package to add password privacy: `npm install dotenv`.

 ## Usage
 This application is being run on [Heroku](https://notetakervalbona.herokuapp.com/)